Employment Discrimination and Disability Discrimination in the Minnesota Workplace

 There are many different categories of employment discrimination in Minnesota and discrimination can take many shapes and forms.
+This includes disability discrimination.
 In Minnesota, it is illegal to discriminate against employees and job applicants for the following reasons:

 - Race, color, national origin discrimination: In Minnesota, it is illegal and wrong for employers to discriminate against employees because of their race, skin color, or national origin.
 As such, under the Minnesota Human Rights Act (MHRA), it is unlawful for Minnesota employers to treat employees differently because they are of a different race or because of the country or world geographic region the employee or their family originated from.
 It is also illegal under Minnesota’s anti-discrimination laws to create a hostile work environment because of a person’s race or national origin.
 For more on race discrimination , please see the following link.

 - Religious Discrimination: Minnesota laws also make it illegal for employers to discriminate against employees because of their religion, religious beliefs, or religious practices.
 Further, under Minnesota law, employers have an obligation to offer a reasonable accommodation relating to an employee’s religious practices.
 What constitutes a reasonable accommodation can depend on the job and the impact the employee’s requested accommodation would have on the employer.
 There have been many cases litigated throughout the country regarding what a reasonable accommodation for religious practices can entail.
 For more on religious discrimination see the following page.